International Network for Life Studies

 Chapter 3 Escape from Compassionate Control

-Chapter 4 The Fate of Painless Civilization
+Chapter 4 The Fate of a Painless Civilization

-Chapter 5 "Social Withdrawal" and Painless Civilization
+Chapter 5 "Social Withdrawal" and a Painless Civilization

 Chapter 6 Why is Life Studies Needed?

-Chapter 8 How to Fight against Disempowerment?
+Chapter 8 How Should We Fight against Disempowerment?

-Postscript Philosophy of Life for Facing Oneself
+Postscript A Philosophy of Life for Facing Oneself

 Japanese website for this book